florian-lefebvre/astro-integration-kit/.changeset/twelve-coins-swim.md

   }
   ```

-- Removed the `HookParameters` type that combined the native types and the workaround above.
+- Removes the `HookParameters` type that combined the native types and the workaround above.
 The native `HookParameters` should be used now:

   ```diff
   - import type { HookParameters } from 'astro-integration-kit';